bitArtisan1/Polycrypt-Password-Cracker/README.md

 This password cracker tool is open-source software released under the [GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You are free to use, modify, and distribute this software in accordance with the terms of the GPLv3 license.

 Please review the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html) to understand your rights and responsibilities when using this software.

+## Support Me

+If you liked this, please consider leaving a star ⭐

+If you found this to be useful, make sure to follow me for more 🙃